Gliptal/sumo-integrator/doc/README.md

 --lateral-resolution 100
 ```

-**RESULT** - The ego car (red) should drive the loop in the right lane at a lower speed than; the SUMO cars (yellow).
+**RESULT** - The ego vehicle (red) should drive the loop in the right lane at a lower speed than; the SUMO vehicles (yellow).
 As the former overtake the latter, the subscribed count should first increase and then decrease back to 0.

 ## CHANGELOG